By: Ronnie Brown on August 11th, 2020

 Yet, when it comes to cost savings down the road, woven wire mesh holds the advantage.
 As woven wire mesh requires less back pressure to push material through, you will see reduced energy expenses.

 Selecting the right filtration medium to use in your operation is critical to the success of any filtration system.
 This allows your system to block the desired particle size and create pressure uniformity that reduces energy use.

 Woven wire mesh is a series of interlocked wires that form precise openings.
-Providing accurate filtration, these filters allow you to maintain uniform particle size.
+Providing accurate filtration, these filters allow you to maintain uniform throughput within your system.

+Now, in order to properly integrate woven wire mesh into your operation, you must get to know the capabilities of wire mesh filters.
 W.S.
-Tyler has over 140 years of woven wire mesh experience and is here to help ensure you use a solution that will improve your filtration operation.
+Tyler has over 150 years of woven wire mesh experience and is here to help ensure you use a solution that will improve your filtration operation.